sarahstrong314/MCR3U/7 - Sequences and Series/1 - Introduction to Sequences.md

 The third diagonal is 1, 3, 6, 10, 15, ..., which can be expressed as $t_3(1) = 1$, $t_3(n) = t_3(n-1) + n$, $n \ge 2$.
 The fourth diagonal is 1, 4, 10, 20, 35, ..., which can be expressed as $t_4(1) = 1$, $t_4(n) = t_4(n-1) + t_3(n)$, $n \ge 2$.

 Each term in Pascal's Triangle can be denoted by $t_n,m$, where $n$ is the horizontal row number and $m$ is the diagonal row number.
-For example, $t_4,3$ is 6.
 The very first 1 is considered to be $t_0,0$, and is sometimes even excluded from the triangle.

+Example: What is $t_4,3$ of Pascal's triangle?
+The 4th row is 1, 4, 6, 4, 1, so $t_4,3 = 6.

 Write each of the following sequences either in function notation or as a recursive formula.